-The two main types of inventory systems give a small business flexibility about how to track its inventory.
-A perpetual system keeps an ongoing record of the inventory balance, and a periodic system records the amount every once in a while.
-Although both systems work, their differences should be kept in mind when choosing which one is best for your company.
+Inventory is the lifeblood of your small business, necessary to grow your company and make a profit.
+But how do you successfully manage inventory?
+There are two main types of inventory systems that you can choose from.
+The perpetual inventory system keeps an ongoing record of your company’s inventory balance, while the periodic inventory system records the amount at established intervals.
+Although both systems work, you should keep their differences in mind when choosing which one is best for your company.

 Perpetual Inventory System

-A perpetual inventory system constantly maintains the amount of inventory owned and sold.
-The greatest benefit of this system is always having an accurate idea of how much inventory your company is carrying.
-At any time, you are able to check your balance sheet and see the total dollar amount of inventory.
+The perpetual inventory system constantly maintains the amount of inventory you own and sell in real time.
+The greatest benefit of this system is always having an accurate idea of how much inventory your company has on hand.
+At any time, you’re able to check your balance sheet, see the total dollar amount of inventory, and know how much you have on hand.
 Another advantage of a perpetual inventory system is its automation.
-Because the inventory balance is always maintained, your accounting system automatically counts and reconciles inventory.
-The number one item to think about regarding a perpetual inventory system is the cost.
-Because you need software that communicates with every purchase and sale made, a perpetual inventory system is more expensive than other systems.
-Plus, there are ongoing maintenance costs to consider to ensure the inventory system is running correctly.
+Because you always maintain the inventory level, your accounting system automatically counts and reconciles inventory.

 Periodic Inventory System